afgallo/shell-shine/README.md

 ## Potential Issues 🚧

 Hey, even magic can run into hiccups!
-If you encounter an issue during the installation process, `ShellShine` will notify you about it so you can review if any changes were made to your environment.
+Sometimes we may need to restart this script.
+Even though a lot of ❤️ was put into `SheelShine`, it has not been tested to the nth degree.

 ## Final Words 🌠